-Life cycle of Giardia alternates between the cyst and the trophozoite forms, and both forms are found in feces.
+life cycle of Giardia alternates between the cyst and the trophozoite forms, and both forms are found in feces.
 Cysts are more often found in non-diarrheal feces, and they are the infectious stage of the parasite.
-The cysts are hardy and resistant to standard concentrations of chlorine used in water treatment and ozonolysis and they can persist for several months in cold, moist environment.
+The cysts are hardy and resistant to standard concentrations of chlorine used in water treatment and they can persist for several months in cold, moist environment.

 Infection begins when a new host ingests cysts in contaminated food, water, fomites or fecal-orally.
-Zoonotic transmission is also possible, so Giardia infection is a concern for people camping in the wilderness or swimming in contaminated streams or lakes.
-Mature cysts are able to survive the acidic environment of the stomach and intestine migrate the small of the host. to Exposure to stomach acid triggers a process called excystation, during which trophozoites are released from cysts.
-Excystation occurs within 5 minutes of exposure of the cysts to an environment with a pH between 1.3 and 2.7.
+Mature cysts are able to survive the acidic environment of the stomach and the small intestine Exposure to stomach acid triggers a process called excystation, during which trophozoites are released from cysts.
 Each quadrinuclear cyst gives rise to two binuclear trophozoites.
-Infectivity is high, as few as 10 cyst being capable of initiating infection, within half an hour of ingestion, the cyst hatches out into two trophozoites .The trophozoites multiply asexually by binary fission in the small intestine, either as free floating bodies or attached to the intestinal epithelium.
+The trophozoites multiply asexually by binary fission in the small intestine, either as free floating bodies or attached to the intestinal epithelium.
 Trophozoites are the disease causing stage of the parasite and they colonize the small intestine by attaching to the intestinal mucosa using the ventral sucking disks.
-B vitamins and bile salts, as well as glucose, are necessary for Giardia trophozoites to survive.
-Trophozoites are largely noninvasive and do not invade other organs; however, at times they might penetrate down into the secretary tubules of the mucosa and be found in gallbladder and the biliary drainage.
-As trophozoites migrate toward the large intestine, they retreat into the cyst form in a process called encystation.
+Trophozoites are largely noninvasive and do not invade other organs; however, at times they might penetrate down into the secretary tubules mucosa and be found in gallbladder and the biliary As trophozoites migrate toward the large intestine, they retreat into the cyst form in a process called encystation.
 Bile salts and intestinal mucous were found to enhance trophozoite multiplication and encystations.
-Most of trophozoites as they pass down the colon develop into cysts .
 Trophozoites, if excreted in feces, cannot survive long in the environment and are therefore noninfectious.
-The cysts in excrements will quickly become infectious and will begin a new cycle of infection if ingested by a naïve host.
+The cysts in excrements will quickly become infectious and will begin a new cycle of infection if ingested by a new host.